yoyoFC/Amazon_Vine_Analysis/README.md

   -
 ## Summary

-- Considering the percentage of the 5 star reviews between both groups, we can estimate than the difference is close  around 4% (43.63% - 47.95%).
-Based on this result, we can conclude that there is a slight margin of error but not enough to consider that there maybe a bias toward favorable reviews from the Vine group.
+- We can estimate that the difference between the five star reviews from both groups is close to 4% (43.63% - 47.95%).
+Based on this result, we can conclude that there is a slight margin of error between both groups, but it is not enough to consider it bias toward favorable reviews from the Vine group.

--
+-Something additional to keep in mind is the distribution of "star review" for each group.
+The following table shows the results for two queries counting the number of reviews by numeric ranking.
+The top ratings (3-4-5) have the highest proportion on both sides.
+This result can support our conclusion about the tendency to show similar behavior in both groups.